ySpica/CSDN-1-Click-Downloader/README.md

 ## Usage

-After installation, visit any CSDN blog post page, and you'll see a new button labeled "↡" at the top right corner of the page.
-Clicking this button will pop up export option that save the content of the blog.
+After installation, visit any CSDN blog post page, hover you cursor to the left bottom corner of the page.
+The button will automatically show up, click the button to save the content of the blog as PDF and so.

 ## Contributing

 Contributions to the script are welcome!
 If you have suggestions for improving it or have found bugs, please feel free to fork the repository, make changes, and submit a pull request.

 ## License